 The governors are responsible for the maintenance and integrity of the corporate and financial information included on the charitable company's website.
-Legislation in the United Kingdom governing the preparation and dissemination of financial statements may differ from legislation in other jurisdictions.
+Legislation in the United Kingdom governing the preparation and dissemination of accounts may differ from legislation in other jurisdictions.

-Approved by order of the members of the board of governors on 13 December 2018 and signed on its behalf by:
+Approved by order of the members of the board of governors on 10 December 2020 and signed on its behalf by: